 - Total compensation – including amounts paid under the bonus plan, plus all other forms of compensation – should be reasonable.
 The IRS wants to see compensation in line with what would ordinarily be paid for similar services by a similar enterprise under similar circumstances.
 By the way, this doesn’t mean just not-for-profit organizations.

 - An incentive plan should be established and implemented with an independent board of directors or Compensation Committee members.
 This helps with regulators and is generally a good practice to ensure independence when establishing goals and metrics.

-Whether legislative changes or market best practices drive the adoption of a new incentive plan in your NFP organization, NFPCCmp;A is here to help.
+Whether legislative changes or market best practices drive the adoption of a new incentive plan in your not-for-profit organization, NFPCC is here to help.
 Our not-for-profit compensation consultants have designed hundreds of short and long-term incentive plans in small (local), medium (regional), and large (national) organizations.
-NFPCCmp;A has traversed the regulatory environment to ensure a well-developed plan preserves the organization’s tax status and intermediate sanction avoidance.
-If you are looking to help take your NFP to the next tier, or just want an added measure of insurance for NFP regulators, incentive plans could be your next best step and NFPCCmp;A is ready to assist you.
+NFPCC has traversed the regulatory environment to ensure a well-developed plan preserves the organization’s tax status and intermediate sanction avoidance.
+If you are looking to help take your not-for-profit to the next tier, or just want an added measure of insurance for not-for-profit regulators, incentive plans could be your next best step and NFPCC is ready to assist you.